jpgsaraceni/Lets-Go/Learn-Go-With-Tests/README.md

 ## Running a Test in Go

 You need a `go.mod` file in the directory.
-To create onte, execute `go mode init MODNAME` in your terminal.
+To create one, execute `go mod init MODNAME` in your terminal.

 Enter `go test` in your terminal to run the test.

 ## TDD